kevmannn/yieldboon/README.md

 pushed me to reconsider my idea.
 Then the idea of using a prominent chart appeared.

 ### Chasing down bugs related to working with cached state
 Getting used to a workflow where the entirety of the state was cached proved unwise.
-This was a way of getting around making unnecessary fetch requests to data services, but really it introduced unpredictability into my workflow.
+This began as a way of getting around making unnecessary fetch requests to data services, but it ended up introducing unpredictability into my workflow.
 It became slightly terrifying to recall that much had changed in the codebase since the last time the cache was purged.
 Finding the origins of bugs related to this became simple, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) here.